cph-cachet/carp.sensing-flutter/carp_serializable/README.md

 However, if you want to specify your own class type (e.g., if you get json serialized from another language which uses a package structure like Java, C# or Kotlin), you can specify the json type in the `jsonType` property of the class.

-For example, if the class `B` above should use a different `$type` annotation, using the following:
+For example, if the class `B` above should use a different `__type` annotation, using the following:

 ```dart
  @JsonSerializable()